The integrity and conduct programme aims to build trust by supporting the institutional integrity of agencies and trustworthiness of State servants.

 The New Zealand State services is held in high regard and ranks well across a range of international integrity measures.
 That reputation depends on our ability to build and maintain a high trust, strong public management system, and a workplace culture that promotes integrity and ethics as central to our values and work.
 Every State servant has a part to play.

 The State Services Commission (SSC) has three main roles in leading the State sector in all matters related to integrity and conduct:

-The Commission provides advice and guidance to agencies on how to interpret and implement the code of conduct in their organisations.
+The Commission provides advice and guidance to agencies on how to interpret and implement the Code in their organisations.

-We also maintain a 'helpdesk' to assist in the interpretation of the code of conduct and provide advice on integrity matters.
-State services agencies or individual State servants should feel free to contact us for advice by email at email@example.com or by phone (04) 495 6600.
+As part of this SSC maintains a 'helpdesk' to assist in the interpretation of the Code and provide advice on integrity matters.
+State services agencies or individual State servants should feel free to contact us for advice by email at firstname.lastname@example.org or by phone (04) 495 6600.

-The State Services Commissioner may conduct investigations and make reports on matters of integrity and conduct across most of the State Services.
-These inquiries and reviews provide assurance to both the government and the public that the activities of agencies and individual State servants are being carried out within the law and within the bounds of proper conduct.
+The State Services Commissioner may conduct investigations on matters of integrity and conduct across most of the State services.
+These inquiries provide assurance to both the government and the public that the activities of agencies and individual State servants are being carried out within the law and within the bounds of proper conduct.